 Müller cited Hungary, Turkey and, to some degree, Russia as three countries where populists had consolidated power in government.

 Get instant access to the rest of this article by submitting your email address below.
 You'll also get access to three articles of your choice each month and our free newsletter:

 now to get full access.

 Already a subscriber?

 What you’ll get with an All-Access subscription to World Politics Review:

-A WPR subscription is like no other resource — it’s like having your own personal researcher and analyst for news and events around the globe.
+A WPR subscription is like no other resource — it’s like having a personal curator and expert analyst of global affairs news.
 Subscribe now, and you’ll get:

 - Completely ad-free reading.

 And all of this is available to you when you subscribe today.